 - You can easily swap out the vegetables and herbs for those of preference, if kept to around the same quantities.

-- vegetable stock is not rated, and will depend upon ingredients.
+- vegetable broth is not rated, and will depend upon ingredients and preparation method.

 Kara says